Suggested names needing further evidence, without further evidence currently being found

 · A C Lowe, Grand Master Tasmania 1951-52

-· Major Sir Robert Webster CMG DSO MC (1891–1981) , business leader and university chancellor, a WWI veteran; and in succession general manager, managing director and chairman of Bradmill Industries and Chancellor of the University of New South Wales.
-Member AIF Memorial Lodge No.289
+· Major Sir Robert Webster CMG DSO MC (1891–1981), business leader and university chancellor, served on Gallipoli (1915) with the New Zealand and Australian Divisional Train, and on the Western Front (1916-18); and in succession general manager, managing director and chairman of Bradmill Industries and Chancellor of the University of New South Wales.
+Founder (and president 1962-70) of the Textile Council of Australia.
+Member AIF Memorial Lodge No 289

-· John Job Crew Bradfield (1867-1943), civil engineer.
+· John Job Crew Bradfield CMG (1867-1943) civil engineer.
 Initiated into United Tradesman’s Lodge (Ipswich) in 1889.
 Bradfield was engineer responsible for the construction of both the Story Bridge and the Sydney Harbour Bridge along with numerous other engineering marvels

-· William “Ben” “Big Ben” Benjaim Rounsevell, (1841-1923) Politician and racing and coursing identity, pastoralist, businessman.
+· William Benjamin Rounsevell JP aka “Ben” “Big Ben” ““Big Breezy Ben “ (1843-1923) Politician and racing and coursing identity, pastoralist, businessman.
 Colonial Treasurer in South Australia President Royal Agricultural Society, Gleneig Mayor MLA

 · Dr H K Porter (not the printer from WA)